edgeflip/edgeflip/README.md

 1. *Once only*, run `scripts/initial_db_setup.sh`.
 This creates an `edgeflip` database & user with a insecure default password.
 2. To reset the database, use `bin/reset_db.py`.
 This will use your configuration values.
+3. To seed the database with values for the mockclient, use `bin/mockclient_campaigns.py`.
+This uses the edgeflip and mockclient host data in your configuration.

 Hostname Alias
 --------------